avetica/moodle-availability_coursepayment/README.md

 Availability coursepayment
 ====================
 Activity based restriction.
-Users have to pay first before they can enter a activity.
+Users have to pay first before they can enter an activity.

 Author
 ====================